naren123456/week1-task/README.md

 	ii) Thus after clicking the submit button, you will see the data entered being printed at the terminal or idle output window.

+To stop the code execution - Press CTRL+C

 For any clarfication regarding code and it's execution, you can contact me at "narendren.s97@gmail.com"